gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-red-hat-and-centos/apim-components/README.md

 sudo journalctl -f
 ```

-To list journal entries for the management API service, run the following command:
+To list journal entries for the Management API service, run the following command:

 ```sh
 sudo journalctl --unit graviteeio-apim-rest-api
 ```

-To list journal entries for the management API service starting from a given time, run the following command:
+To list journal entries for the Management API service starting from a given time, run the following command:

 ```sh
 sudo journalctl --unit graviteeio-apim-rest-api --since  "2020-01-30 12:13:14"
 ```

-## Install Management UI
+## Install Management Console

 ### Prerequisites

-Before you install the management UI, you must complete the following configuration.
+Before you install the Management Console, you must complete the following configuration.

 1. Ensure you have configured your package management system, as described in [Configure the package management system (yum).](../#configure-the-package-management-system-yum)
 2. Install and run the [management API](broken-reference).